jbeyerstedt/Arduino-timelapse-slider/README.md

 	* some extensive serial prints can be disabled
 	* functionality for pure interval triggering added
 	* several bugfixes
+* 2.1.0:
+	* movie mode added

 * TODO:
-	* !! functionality for movie mode
+	* add a state machine documentation